garrandall/popular-music-data/tracks/when-the-going-gets-tough-the-tough-get-going-billy-ocean.md

 Darlin', I'll climb any mountain
 Darlin', I'll do anything

-Ooh, can I touch you (can I touch you)
+Oh can I touch you (can I touch you)
 And do the things that lovers do
-Ooh, wanna hold you (wanna hold you)
+Oh wanna hold you (wanna hold you)
-I gotta get it through to you, oooh
+I gotta get it through to you, oh

 When the going gets tough
 The tough get going
 When the going gets rough
 The tough get rough
 Hey, hey, hey, hey, hey
-Ooooh baby
+Oh baby

 I'm gonna buy me a one-way ticket
 Nothin's gonna hold me back